-Asian shares dive, then trim losses after Wall St sell-off
+European shares rebound after turbulent Asian session

 “We need to put budgets to work to keep people in work,” said Morrison, whose federal government has already pledged $11.4 billion in stimulus.

-Overnight, the sell-off on Wall Street helped to wipe out most of Wall Street’s big gains since President Donald Trump took office in 2017.
+The overnight sell-off on Wall Street helped to wipe out most of the big U.S. gains since President Donald Trump took office in 2017.

 The S&P 500 plummeted 9.5%, for a total drop of 26.7% from its all-time high, set just last month.
 That puts it way over the 20% threshold for a bear market, officially ending Wall Street’s unprecedented bull-market run of nearly 11 years.
 The Dow Jones Industrial Average sank 2,352 points, or 10%, its heaviest loss since its nearly 23% drop on Oct.
 19, 1987.